Chantix vs NRT: Which Works Better?

 The Bigger Picture

-Here’s what I want you to take away from this comparison: the difference between varenicline and combination NRT is smaller than the difference between using either one and using nothing.
+The difference between varenicline and combination NRT is smaller than the difference between using either one and nothing at all.

-Going from cold turkey (3-5%) to combination NRT or varenicline (20-25%) is a 4-8x improvement.
+Going from cold turkey (around 3-5%) to combination NRT or varenicline (20-25%) is a 4-8x improvement.
 Going from combination NRT to varenicline might gain you an extra 2-3 percentage points.
+See the full quit smoking success rates by method if you want to see how every approach stacks up.

 Don’t get so caught up in optimizing which medication to use that you delay actually starting.
 The best cessation medication is the one you’ll actually take consistently for 12 weeks.
 If your doctor recommends one and you can access it, start there.